canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/index.md

 Ubuntu Core has instead been designed to facilitate creating, deploying, and managing secure custom images running on your hardware.

-See [Supported testing platforms](/reference/testing-platforms) for links to image downloads, and to learn how to create your own custom image, read our [Build an image](/tutorials/build-your-first-image/index) guide.
+See {ref}`Supported testing platforms <reference-testing-platforms>` for links to image downloads, and to learn how to create your own custom image, read our {ref}`Build an image <ref-index-build-your-first-image>` guide.

 ## Install on a virtual machine

 You can try Ubuntu Core without any specific hardware from within a virtual machine using Multipass on Windows, Mac and Linux.

-* [Install on a VM](install-on-a-vm): Try Ubuntu Core on on a local machine
+* {ref}`Install on a VM <tutorials-get-started-try-pre-built-images-install-on-a-vm>`: Try Ubuntu Core on on a local machine

 ## Install on a generic device

 Ubuntu Core runs on a large range of hardware, and pre-built images are available for amd64 and Raspberry Pi reference platforms.

-- [Use Raspberry Pi imager](use-raspberry-pi-imager): install a pre-built Ubuntu Core image on a Raspberry Pi
+- {ref}`Use Raspberry Pi imager <ref-use-raspberry-pi-imager_use-raspberry-pi-imager>`: install a pre-built Ubuntu Core image on a Raspberry Pi
-- [Use the dd command](use-the-dd-command): write an Ubuntu Core reference image to internal storage
+- {ref}`Use the dd command <tutorials-get-started-try-pre-built-images-install-on-a-device-use-the-dd-command>`: write an Ubuntu Core reference image to internal storage

 ```{toctree}